On the Nori and Hodge realisations of Voevodsky motives: Introduction

 is an equivalence of $\infty$-categories. \end{cor}

-Now that a well behaved comparison functor $\mathrm{Nor}^*:\mathcal{DM}_c(X)\to\mathcal{DN}_c(X)$ is available, one wants to see to what extend we can compare both categories.
-We have two results in that direction.
-The first one is conditional to the existence of a motivic $t$-structure on $\mathrm{DM}_\mathrm{gm}(k)$, an out of reach conjecture that we know imply all standard conjectures in characteristic zero (\cite{MR2953406}).
-Moreover, by the work of Bondarko in \cite[Theorem 3.1.4]{MR3347995}, if such a $t$-structure exists, then for all finite type $k$-schemes, we have a perverse and a constructible $t$-structure on $\mathcal{DM}_c(X)$. \begin{thm}[\Cref{IfConjThenSame}] Assume that a motivic $t$-structure exists for all fields of characteristic $0$.
+Now that a well behaved comparison functor $\mathrm{Nor}^*:\mathcal{DM}^{\mathrm{\'et}}_c(X)\to\mathcal{DN}_c(X)$ is available, one wants to see to what extend we can compare both categories.
+We have a result in that direction, conditional to the existence of a motivic t-structure on $\mathrm{DM}_\mathrm{gm}(K)$ for every characteristic zero field $K$, a deep conjecture that we know implies all standard conjectures in characteristic zero (\cite{MR2953406}).
+Moreover, by the work of Bondarko in \cite[Theorem 3.1.4]{MR3347995}, the existence of motivic $t$-structure for all fields of characteristic zero implies that for all finite type $k$-schemes, we have a perverse and a constructible t-structure on $\mathcal{DM}^{\mathrm{\'et}}_c(X)$. \begin{thm}[\Cref{IfConjThenSame}] Assume that a motivic t-structure exists for all fields of characteristic $0$.
 Let $X$ be a finite type $k$ scheme for such a field $k$.
-Then the heart of the perverse $t$-structure of $\mathcal{DM}_c(X)$ is canonically equivalent to $\Mp(X)$ the category of perverse Nori motives.
-Moreover, the functor $\mathrm{Nor}^* : \mathcal{DM}_c(X)\to\dcal^b(\Mp(X))$ is an equivalence of stable $\infty$-categories.
-This implies that $\mathcal{DM}_c(X)$ is both the derived category of its perverse and constructible hearts. \end{thm} In particular over a field we would have $\mathrm{DM}_\mathrm{gm}(k,\Q)\simeq\Dd^b(\mathcal{MM}(k))$, showing that the ``even more optimistic'' expectation of \cite[21.1.8]{MR2115000} is in fact no more optimistic than expecting the standard conjectures to be proven.
+Then the heart of the perverse t-structure of $\mathcal{DM}^{\mathrm{\'et}}_c(X)$ is canonically equivalent to the category $\Mp(X)$ of perverse Nori motives.
+Moreover, the functor $\mathrm{Nor}^* : \mathcal{DM}^{\mathrm{\'et}}_c(X)\to\dcal^b(\Mp(X))$ is an equivalence of stable $\infty$-categories.
+This implies that $\mathcal{DM}^{\mathrm{\'et}}_c(X)$ is the derived category of both its perverse and its constructible heart. \end{thm} In particular, over a field we would have $\mathrm{DM}_\mathrm{gm}(k,\Q)\simeq\Dd^b(\mathcal{MM}(k))$, showing that the ``even more optimistic'' expectation of \cite[21.1.8]{MR2115000} is in fact no more optimistic than expecting the motivic t-structure to exist.